 The Program in South Asian Studies, under the auspices of the Princeton Institute for International and Regional Studies, offers students the methodological and theoretical tools to study the political, economic, social, religious, literary, and cultural institutions of the region with particular focus on the modern history of India and Pakistan.

-Hindi and Urdu.
-The Program in South Asian Studies offers a four-term sequence of language instruction in Hindi and Urdu.
-Completion of all four terms of either language will satisfy the University language requirement.
-The program emphasizes the skills of speaking, reading, and writing Hindi and Urdu, as well as the cultural context of South Asia.
+Hindi, Urdu, and Sanskrit.
+The Program in South Asian Studies offers a four-term sequence of language instruction in Hindi, Urdu, and Sanskrit.
+Completion of all four terms of a language will satisfy the University language requirement.
+All language instruction is offered with an emphasis on gaining knowledge of the cultural context of South Asia, with Hindi and Urdu instruction focusing on speaking, reading, and writing, and Sanskrit instruction focusing on reading and interpreting a variety of traditional literary genres.
 The program encourages students to take advantage of intensive summer language programs and of the numerous opportunities to study or travel in South Asia, including a semester or year abroad.
-For more information, contact the Program in South Asian Studies.
+For more information, contact the Office of International Programs.

 Students concentrating in any department may enter the certificate program with permission from the director.
 A student normally enters the program at the end of the sophomore year, although entrance in the fall of the junior year is not precluded.
 Students in the departments of anthropology, history, politics, religion, sociology, comparative literature, or the Woodrow Wilson School of Public and International Affairs may find that their studies mesh particularly well with the requirements of the program.
 Concentrators in the Woodrow Wilson School will select South Asia as a field of concentration.

 To obtain a certificate of proficiency, students must complete the normal requirements in their department of concentration as well as the following requirements of the program: